KonstantinHebenstreit/LegoBricks/LegoBricksMarkdown/Fastai Lego Bricks identification.md

 ## Looking at the data
+As the data are sorted by folder, I do not need the ImageSetKey file, but import them classified by folder name.
+I downscale the size of the images to be able to do my first training quicker.
+Vertical transformations are included, as the bricks can be looked at from all directions.

 ```python
 tfms = get_transforms(flip_vert=True)
 data = ImageDataBunch.from_folder(path/'Base Images', ds_tfms=tfms, size=(120,160), valid_pct = 0.2)
 ```

+Picture of a databunch.
 ```python
 data.show_batch(rows=3, figsize=(7,6))
 ```